jarvisar/interpreter/README.md

 	`$ ./assembly`

   <b>Note:</b> The assembly.s file may need to be modified to ensure compatibility with the system architecture or operating system of the computer it is being run on.

+ 7. To run the program with an input text file instead of using command line, use the `-f` flag with an input file as the argument:

+ 	`python main.py -f input.txt`

+	Lines that end with a semicolon will generate assembly code except variable assignments.

 ### Known Issues & Limitations